AlizadehAli/Behavioral_cloning/README.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
+My project includes the following main files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network